Book an appointment

 HIV/Aids is caused by the Human Immunodeficiency Virus which attacks the body’s immune system.
-Once infected the virus multiplies and integrates in the body and over a period of time it kills off the body’s main infection fighting cells ( CD4 cells).
+Once infected the virus multiplies and integrates in the body and over a period of time it kills off the body’s main infection fighting cells (CD4 cells).
 This process can take anywhere from a few months to several years.
-This is why many people who are infected by the virus might not know that they have been infected for several years.
+A reason why so many people who are infected by the virus, may not know that they have been infected for several years.

 - Unprotected sex (anal, vaginal, oral)

 - Mother to child during childbirth

 - Blood transfusions (rare in UK)